 Divorce and the battle over custody and child support are roads filled with turmoil, and the aftermath often leaves one parent responsible for the majority of the finances.
 Therefore, a formal modification to orders of child support or spousal support (alimony) is required.

 Additionally, attitudes can reverse.
-Your former spouse may have originally agreed to pay support, sign over a title or sell your home and split the proceeds, but now is refusing to fulfill his or her agreement.
+Your former spouse may have originally agreed to pay support, sign over a title or sell your home and split the proceeds, but now is refusing to fulfill his or her agreement and is considering modifying child support.
 Acquiring legal enforcement of these obligations may be the only way to ensure your protection and that your spouse lives up to his or her end of the deal.

 • Child support